-Looking forward our Delivery Plan 2022/23 - 2023/24 set out some of the key projects and initiatives we will be delivering to support our Council go from strength to strength, support our areas to recover from the pandemic, drive economic growth and support and empower our communities.
+Looking forward our Delivery Plan 2022 - 2024 set out some of the key projects and initiatives we will be delivering to support our Council go from strength to strength, support our areas to recover from the pandemic, drive economic growth and support and empower our communities.

-A key project will be the move to a single new joint office location for both Broadland and South Norfolk.
-This will deliver the following benefits:
+A key project will be the move to a new joint office location for both Broadland District Council and South Norfolk Council.
+Following refurbishment and the installation of a Council Chamber, full occupation by both Councils started on 30 May 2023.

-- Significant savings in reducing running costs from only operating one office, which can be reinvested to improve the services that really matter to our residents and help keep council tax low. - An 84% reduction in the carbon footprint compared to the current combined footprint for our two existing offices, and a building that is significantly below the current decarbonisation pathways with electric vehicle charging points. - Co-location of staff with partner agencies will develop further the "One Team" ethos and increase the pace of collaboration, delivering more efficient and effective services to residents.
+- Significant savings in running costs from only operating one office, which can be reinvested to improve the services that really matter to our residents and help keep council tax low. - An 84% reduction in the carbon footprint compared to the current combined footprint for our two existing offices, and a building that is significantly below the current decarbonisation pathways. - Co-location of staff with partner agencies will develop further the "One Team" ethos and increase the pace of collaboration, delivering more efficient and effective services to residents.